d223chen/Pipes-and-Lines/README.md

 # Pipes-and-Lines

-A terminal program written in C++ which generates random maps/graphs using the classic "Box Builder" characters from Code Page 437.
+A terminal program written in C++ which tiles the console screen using the classic "Box Builder" characters from Code Page 437.
+See: https://en.wikipedia.org/wiki/Box-drawing_character
 Code Page 437 is the original IBM PC character set.

 Note that, because this program uses windows.h as a header file, it is only functional on a machine running Windows.